bonitasoft/bonita-doc/md/tasks.md

 # Administrator Task list in Bonita Portal

-This page explains what a user with the _Administrator_ or _Process Manager_ profile in Bonita Portal can see and do about tasks and more generally, flownodes.
+This page explains what a user with the _Administrator_ or _Process Manager_ profile in Bonita Portal can see and do about tasks and more generally, flow nodes.
-A flownode is an element of a process.
+A flow node is an element of a process.
 It defines an action to be performed (automatic or human).
-A taks is a flownode done by a person.
+A taks is a flow node done by a person.

-Such users can view the list of flownodes in error, pending tasks, done tasks, assign and unassign a task, do task for someone else, skip a task, replay a task, and write a comment about the case.
+Such users can view the list of flow nodes in error, pending tasks, done tasks, assign and unassign a task, do task for someone else, skip a failed flow node, replay a failed flow node, and write a comment about the case.

 Here is a view of the task list:
 ![Administrator Task list Portal](images/UI2021.1/admin-task-list-portal.png)<!--{.img-responsive}-->